 God never intended for us to display His Word as a museum prop without also displaying His Word in our lives.
 When we get so focused on the wrong things, our misplaced priorities betray a hypocrisy.

 Avoiding Personal Hypocrisy

 We always have to come back to the simple truth that Jesus refused to commend any religious activity that was not an expression of character.

 If our good and spiritual behavior fails to express our hearts, then our behavior is hypocrisy.
 This is why the Bible remains so adamant about the renewal of the mind (Psalm 119:9-11, Proverbs 23:7; Romans 12:1-3; Colossians 3:1-10).

 Because only with a renewed mind comes a new and authentic life.

 Question: What helps you avoid hypocrisy in your own life?
-You can leave a comment by clicking here.
+To leave a comment, just click here.